 The Caboolture Historical Village is an impressive 4-hectare living museum showcasing important heritage structures.

-It’s the top tourist attraction in the region and for good reason!
+It’s the top tourist attraction in the region and for a good reason!
 With more than 70 buildings and over 100,000 different items on display, visitors are in for a treat.

 Caboolture Historical Village, Entry Fee, Cost, Map, Opening Hours, QLD

-One of the major highlights is the display of ship models, from the 1788 First Fleet that arrived in Sydney.
+One of the major highlights is the display of ship models from the 1788 First Fleet that arrived in Sydney.
 Other attractions within the village include historic homes, antique cars and machinery, and a rainforest garden.

 No matter how old you are, you’ll be hard-pressed not to be enamoured by the charming village while appreciating all the memorabilia on display.